NCIP/gdc-docs/docs/AWG/Users_Guide/3_Repository.md

 ### Cases List

 The Cases tab on the right provides a list of available cases and select information about each case.
 If facet filters are applied, the list includes only matching cases.
-Otherwise, the list includes all cases available in the GDC Data Portal.
+Otherwise, the list includes all cases available in the GDC AWG Portal.

 [![Cases Tab](images/gdc-data-portal-data-cases_v2.png)](images/gdc-data-portal-data-cases_v2.png "Click to see the full image.")